apify/actor-whitepaper/README.md

 ## Programming interface

-By default, the following commands are expected to be called from within the actor's context, either on Apify platform or the local environment.
+By default, the following commands are expected to be called from within a context of a running actor, both in local environment or on the Apify platform.
 The information about the current run is taken from `APIFY_ACTOR_RUN_ID` environment variable.
 For all commands,